gullerya/data-tier/readme.md

 </div>
 ```
 where:
-* the first item in the path is always the tie's name, having colon separating it from an actual path within the model
+* the first item in the path is always the tie's key, having colon separating it from an actual path within the model
 * `bandsTie:0` - refer to the whole object at index 0 of our array
 * `bandsTie:length` - `length` property, inherited from the native `Array`, may also be used
 * `bandsTie:0.name` - path can get deeper...
 * `bandsTie:0.albums.1.since` - ...actually, it can get to any level of deepness

-Basically, it is possible to create a single dataset for the whole application, making a single 'uber-tie' from it and operating everything from there, but IMHO it would be a bad practice.
+It is possible to create a single dataset for the whole application, making a single 'uber-tie' from it and operating everything from there, but IMHO it would be a bad practice.
-Having say that, I'll note, that there is no limitations on the size or the structure complexity of the tied model, nor there are any negative effects of those on application performance.
+Having say that, I'll note, that there is no limitations on the size or the structure complexity of the tied model, nor there are any negative effects of those on the library performance.

-`Tie` object not only meant to hold the link between the data and its namespace, but also tie's specific configurations/customizations and data management APIs.
 For more details see [__API reference__](https://github.com/gullerya/data-tier/blob/master/docs/api-reference.md).

 ## Extensions

-While previous versions of `data-tier` prior to `1.0` were concerned with providing all of the seemingly relevant to MVVM functionalities within the same bundle, present version's approach is different.

 I believe, and already outlined that [somewhere else](https://github.com/gullerya/data-tier/blob/master/docs/client-app-architecture.md), that `data-tier` as a framework should serve a single purpose of tying the model with the view in its very basic form: propagating the changes/values to the relevant recipient/s.

-Functionalities like `repeater`, `router` and other well known UI paradigms should be provided by __dedicated components__, probably, yet not necessary, built on top of `data-tier` or any other framework.
+Functionalities like `repeater`, `router` and other well known UI paradigms should be provided by a __dedicated components__, probably, yet not necessary, built on top of `data-tier` or any other framework.

-Having said that, me myself investing some effort in building `data-tier` oriented components.
+Me myself investing some effort in building `data-tier` oriented components.
 I'll maintain the list below, updating it from time to time (please update me if you have something to add here).
 * [`data-tier-list`](https://www.npmjs.com/package/data-tier-list) - repeater-like component to render a list of a similar items based on the single template

 ## Documentation